sybert1ger/frc-programming/courses/CSE1010/2-Computation/1-TheoryOfComputation.md

 Now we have a proper function to evaluate.
 This function is an algorithm.

 #### Big O
 This is a relatively easy function to understand in Big O notation.
 Essentially, it will take `n` amount of steps.
-This is because we are adding numbers up until `n` - `n` amount of times.
+This is because we are adding numbers up until `n`, `n` amount of times.

 You can imagine this using an example, given that `n` is defined as `5`.
 Our function would do the following.